undur/vermilingua-maven-plugin/README.md

 Plugin](https://github.com/wocommunity/wolifecycle-maven-plugin),
 although with some differences (listed below).

-`vermilingua` has seen production use for over a year in multiple applications and frameworks (including a fork of Wonder) and can be considered stable and safe to use.
+`vermilingua` has seen production use for years in multiple applications and frameworks (including a fork of Wonder) and can be considered stable and safe to use.